Vyral/base-template/_posts/2018-08-30-what-did-we-learn-from-hurricane-harvey.md

 * Tax Day 2016: 23.5 inches in 12 hours
 * Hurricane Harvey 2017: 47.4 inches in four days (25.6 inches in 24 hours)

-Hurricane Harvey is now known as the biggest flood in American history. **The storm dumped enough water to be able to supply the entire U.S. for 26 days;** mind you, that was just over a 2,000 mile area.
+Hurricane Harvey is now known as the biggest flood in American history. **The storm dumped enough water to be able to supply the entire U.S. for 26 days;** mind you, that was just over a 2,000-mile area.
 If we expand that to 10,000 miles, the numbers get unbelievable.

 {% include pullquote.html %}